xueduany/react-mix/README.md

 - parent, because we simulate a DOM tree

 ## Have Support LocalStorage
-- API like webbrowser localstorage, example see ./reactnative/example_localstorage.js
+- API like web browser localstorage, example see ./reactnative/example_localstorage.js

 ## Have Support Animation API
 - requestAnimationFrame